Nepalese child submitted to forced labour, arbitrary detention and torture

 Mr. Pharaka and his family repeatedly reported his detention conditions and the torture he was subjected to Nepalese authorities, to no avail.
 At best the latter ignored their claims, and they even sometimes refused to register their complaints altogether.
 This lenient behavior was facilitated by the seriously flawed domestic legislation regarding torture and forced labour.
 As a result, no one has yet been prosecuted and sanctioned and Mr. Pharaka has received no compensation for the harm suffered.

-- To find Mr. Bholi Pharaka a victim of a violation of Arts.
+- Found Mr. Bholi Pharaka a victim of a violation of Arts.
 7 (prohibition of torture) and 10 (right to humane treatment), in conjunction with Art.
 24, para.
 1 (obligation to adopt special measures of protection for minors) of the International Covenant on Civil and Political Rights.
 In fact, he was tortured and held in inhumane conditions with the aim of extracting a confession from him.
 Those facts were further aggravated by the fact that the victim was a minor when these events took place and was as such entitled to special protection, which Nepal failed to adopt.

-- To find that Arts.
+- Found that Arts.
 7 and 10 have also been violated in conjunction with 2, para.
 3 (right to an effective remedy), and 24, para.
 1, of the same Covenant, due to the failure of Nepalese authorities to conduct an effective investigation into Mr. Pharaka’s allegations, to prosecute and sanction the perpetrators and to provide reparation to the victim.
-These violations are aggravated by the fact that Nepal failed to afford Mr. Pharaka the special protection he was entitled to as a minor.
+These violations were aggravated by the fact that Nepal failed to afford Mr. Pharaka the special protection he was entitled to as a minor.

-To request Nepal to investigate, prosecute and sanction those responsible for Mr. Pharak’s torture proportionally to the extreme gravity of the crime; and to ensure that the victim receives integral reparation, including restitution, rehabilitation, satisfaction and guarantees of non-repetition.
+- Requested Nepal to investigate, prosecute and sanction those responsible for Mr. Pharak’s torture proportionally to the extreme gravity of the crime; and to ensure that the victim receives integral reparation, including restitution, rehabilitation, satisfaction and guarantees of non-repetition.

 The use of arbitrary detention and torture, especially against minors, is widespread and systematic in Nepal, and perpetrators usually enjoy complete impunity.
 Most acts of torture appear to be committed in cases of theft – likely due to the fact that in those cases, police officers are under significant pressure to arrest the culprit and locate stolen items.
 Police officers and other State agents accused of torture are not prosecuted and sanctioned, a climate of impunity fostered by flawed legislation.